jc0b/nudge-auto-updater/README.md

 To do: describe rest of keys

-If the `configuration.yml` file is missing this program will only update the Nudge configuration `osVersionRequirements` for the default `targetedOSVersionsRule` to the latest version of macOS.
+If the `configuration.yml` file is missing this script will only update the Nudge configuration `osVersionRequirements` for the default `targetedOSVersionsRule` to the latest version of macOS.
 The specified configuration will only update existing `osVersionRequirements` - it will not create new ones.
 An example file is included in this project.